pythonkenyard/TDBuploader/README.md

 7. Save torrent to /torrents.
 8. Settings menu to add or remove trackers.
 9. Autoupload is in initial stages
+10. Torrent renaming is automated for most files
+11. File recognition working.
+12. Add support for tagging uploads (Currently everything is configured to use my release tag for tdb
+13. Season and Episode selection based on file name for tdb

 # To do:
-8. Need to improve torrent naming.
-9. File recognition needs work.
-10. Add support for tagging uploads (Currently everything is configured to use my release tag for tdb
-11. Season and Episode selection based on file name for tdb

-13. Support for upload to BHD
+14. Support for upload to BHD (Current primary focus)
+15. Automatic IMDB/TMDB/TVDB checking
+16. Tracker selection (when multiple ask which to be used)
+17. Support for upload to UHDB
+18. Support direct file/folder input from cmd line
-14. Support for upload to PHD
+19. Support for upload to PHD
+20. Torrent renaming needs some improvements

-16. Hashing user/pw
+21. Hashing user/pw
+22. Support for full disks
+23.

 # General repository requirements yet to be completed
-Create wiki/readme
-create requirements list
+Validate/check requirements list

 # Issues
-auto naming of files/torrents
+Auto naming of files/torrents doesnt include e.g. "theatrical cut".
+No support for HDR, DV naming.
-Interface with site API for automatic upload
+Uses Selenium and doesnt Interface with site API for automatic upload
-How do deal with multiple files for media info?
+Currently only outputs media info for one file.

+Useful notes:
+If you already know what you want to do e.g. single file upload you can pre-select the option 1-4 to go direct to file selection.
+python main.py 1